 Today, the music industry wants everyone to think that it’s normal for a female singer to show her ass, her crotch, her tongue or to publicly rub her ass against a male singer’s genitals on a show that is known to be watched by millions of teens in the US.
 They also want us to think it’s normal for female singers to sing songs in which they call themselves and other women “bitches”, and when I read a young girl say “there always was sexuality in music”, I know they have succeeded.
 But sweetheart, I can remember a time when there was no connection between singing and stripping.
 And FYI, there are still today some singers who just sing.
 YES.
 Singing with no stripping.
 Some even write some amazingly empowering lyrics.

 Let’s go back to our parents.
 Most of our parents did not see music as a danger to morality.
 They let their parents think that if they wanted to.
-The only thing bothering our parents wasn’t the music we were listening to, it was how loud we listened to it.
+In general, the thing bothering our parents wasn’t the music we were listening to, it was how loud we listened to it.
 Besides that, most of us could listen to whatever we wanted.
-I can’t remember one little classmate telling me ” My parents do not want me to listen to Madonna”, when, let’s face it, she was one of the most sexualized singers we had at that time.
+I can’t remember one little classmate telling me ” My parents do not want me to listen to Madonna”, when, let’s face it, she was one of the most sexualized singers we had at that time, but it was done in a way that went over little girls minds.
 And although some parents didn’t want to hear rap music well… some kids must have been listening to it anyway as it’s now one of the biggest sellers.

 We also were living in a time when everything was more controlled and monitored.

 Although “absolute freedom” has always been teens first fantasy – I’ve been there – and that you – the youngest – might feel sorry for those of us who didn’t have access to everything through the internet, you will have to grow up to realize that there are pros and cons to everything in life and that in a way we were lucky to not being able to see whatever we wanted.